Jost’s first hat trick propels Avs past Lightning

-Rantanen and Nathan MacKinnon, who had an assist, extended their points streak to eight games to start the season.
-Colin Wilson had three assists and J.T.
+Nathan MacKinnon, who had an assist, extended his points streaks to eight games to start the season.
+Colin Wilson had three assists, and J.T.
 Compher had two for Colorado.
 The Avalanche have earned seven of a possible eight points to begin their six-game road trip.
 Yanni Gourde and Victor Hedman scored goals, Kevin Shattenkirk had two assists and Andrei Vasilevskiy had 18 saves for the Lightning.
 Tampa Bay returned home following a 3-2-1 road trip but lost despite outshooting Colorado 46-24.

 Jost scored his second of the night at the 3:17 mark, Landeskog made it 3-1 with his third goal of the season at 5:48 and Jost completed the hat trick with his fourth goal of the season just 18 seconds later.
 He and Compher got behind the Lightning defense, and Compher fed Jost for an easy tap in.
 It stayed 4-1 into the third period, then Kadri got his third of the season at 6:30, and Hedman answered with his first goal at 11:48.